Skip to content

 • CLAUDETTE_DATA_DIR overrides the OS data directory holding claudette.db.

 • CLAUDE_CONFIG_DIR overrides the Claude CLI’s ~/.claude/ tree, which Claudette reads and writes for settings.json, .credentials.json, installed plugins, and marketplace registrations.
-Without this override, a --clean run that touches plugins or auth would write into the real ~/.claude/ and survive the sandbox tear-down — defeating the “simulate a new user” purpose of the flag.
+Without this override, a --new run that touches plugins or auth would write into the real ~/.claude/ and survive the sandbox tear-down — defeating the “simulate a new user” purpose of the flag.

 You can also set any of these env vars manually for a longer-lived sandbox: